 According to that data, it took approximately 20% longer to fill a Senior Application Developer role than an Application Developer role.
 Additionally, it took about twice as long to fill a Software Engineering role as it did to fill a Junior Software Engineering role.
 If we assume that “Software Engineering” is inclusive of senior roles in this context, it could be reasonable to assume the following multipliers for the hiring timelines listed above:

-Surprisingly, the factors that we assume would increase timelines - such as job title, industry, employer type, and location - all combined to be less influential in determining time-to-offer than internal policies that the company can control.
+Surprisingly, the factors that we assume would increase timelines – job title, industry, employer type, and location – all combined to be less influential in determining time-to-offer than internal policies that the company can control.

-That’s right, factors controlled by the company - such as quantity of interviews required and how various tests and background checks were administered - were the single biggest indicator of interview timeline.
+Factors controlled by the company – such as quantity of interviews required and how various tests and background checks were administered – were the single biggest indicator of interview timeline.

 Recruiting and HR experts agree that the optimal timeframe to go from interview to offer should last between two and four weeks, adding: “If the process takes any longer than four weeks, the risk of losing those A-level candidates to another company rises dramatically.”